-If you have a fear of going to the dentist or anxiety about dental appointments, read our Q and A page below.
-Call our office to speak with one of our specialists or request an appointment online.
-We serve patients from Dallas TX, Fort Worth TX, Highland Park TX, Irving TX, Duncanville TX, Forest Hill TX, and Benbrook TX.
+If you have a fear of going to the dentist or anxiety about dental appointments, read our Q&A page below.
+Contact us at Beyond Dental & Implant Center to speak with one of our specialists or request an appointment online.
+We are conveniently located at 13655 Preston Rd Suite 100 Dallas, TX 75240.

 Dental anxiety can be caused by:

 Dental anxiety, or dental fear, is estimated to affect approximately 13% to 24% of people around the world, with about a third of those suffering from extreme dental fear.
-In terms of an individual’s oral health, this anxiety can have serious repercussions, and significantly contributes to poor dental attendance.
+In terms of an individual’s oral health, this anxiety can have serious repercussions and significantly contributes to poor dental attendance.
 This is known as dental avoidance and can lead to the necessity for specialist dental care and poor oral health.
-It is important for dental practitioners to understand the concepts and aetiology of dental fear, dental anxiety and/or dental phobia as dental fear affects oral health status, dental attendance and the quality of life.
+It is important for dental practitioners to understand the concepts and etiology of dental fear, dental anxiety, and/or dental phobia as dental fear affects oral health status, dental attendance, and quality of life.

 Dental anxiety is a fairly common condition affecting millions of people around the world.
 If you have anxieties about visiting the dentist, then you may have odontophobia.
 To overcome your fear of dentists, follow these steps: